aws-samples/machine-learning-using-k8s/tensorflow-inference.md

 1. TF serving model server can only load the model if its in [SavedModel](https://www.tensorflow.org/guide/saved_model) format.Previous steps have performed the setup to convert a Inception model checkpoint to SavedModel.
 Lets export the checkpoint into SavedModel format.
 Run below command on docker container
    ```
-     python tensorflow_serving/example/inception_saved_model.py --checkpoint_dir <Directory where the inception model extracted in previous step>  --output_dir /root/<Directory where you want to save the exported model>
+     python serving/tensorflow_serving/example/inception_saved_model.py --checkpoint_dir <Directory where the inception model extracted in previous step>  --output_dir /root/inception <Directory where you want to save the exported model>
    ```
    Provide your `--output-dir` under /root so that it will be saved to your host's /tmp, since we mapped the volume in step 1.
 You can now exit from tensorflow container.
-Your SavedModel directory will have name `1`.
+Your SavedModel directory will be available `/tmp/models/inception/`.

 1. Now you have inception model in SavedModel format which can be directly loaded by TF serving.
    1. Run serving image as deamon